Clint Newton: Return to Newcastle Knights

 On 6 September 2013, Newton signed a 1-year contract to return to the Newcastle Knights.

 On 21 July 2015, Newton announced his retirement from rugby league at the end of the year, after spending his two last years back at the Knights mentoring younger players in New South Wales Cup.
 On 27 September 2015, he captained the Knights in their 2015 New South Wales Cup Grand Final win over the Wyong Roos.

 Post-rugby league career

-Newton is now the Chief Executive Officer of the Rugby League Players Association.
+Newton is now the chief executive officer of the Rugby League Players Association.

 Outside rugby league

-While recuperating from injury in 2008, Clint caddied for Nikki Garrett during the Goteborg Masters in Sweden.
+While recuperating from injury in 2008, Clint caddied for Nikki Garrett during the Göteborg Masters in Sweden.

 Newton has also appeared alongside Garrett at the Jack Newton Celebrity Classic.

 During 2009 Clint appeared on the BBC World News show, Peschardt's People, where he talked to journalist Michael Peschardt about rugby league, his life in Hull and his family.